jestjs/jest/website/versioned_docs/version-27.x/ECMAScriptModules.md

 Additionally, since ESM evaluates static `import` statements before looking at the code, hoisting on `jest.mock` calls that happens in CJS modules won't work in ESM.
 To `mock` modules in ESM, you need to use `require` or dynamic `import()` after `jest.mock` calls to load the mocked modules, same applies to modules which have to load the mocked modules.

-Please also note that we currently don't support `jest.mock` in a clean way in ESM, but that is something we intend to add proper support for in the future.
-Follow [this issue](https://github.com/facebook/jest/issues/10025) for updates. `jest.unstable_mockModule` is needed to mock ESM for now.
-Its usage is essentially the same as `jest.mock`.
-See the example below:
+ESM module mocking is supported through `jest.unstable_mockModule`.
+As the name suggest works are in progress, please follow [this issue](https://github.com/facebook/jest/issues/10025) for updates.

+The usage of `jest.unstable_mockModule` is essentially the same as `jest.mock` with two differences: the factory function is required and it can be sync or async:

 ```js
 import {jest} from '@jest/globals';